 Darwin Gillett, MSW, LICSW, CH

-Darwin Gillett is the Founder and Director of the Center for Mind-Body Psychotherapy located in Newburyport, Massachusetts.
+Darwin Gillett is the Founder and Director of the Center for Mind-Body Psychotherapy & Hypnosis located in Newburyport, Massachusetts and now with an office in Westford, MA.
 He has a Masters degree in social work (MSW) from the University of New Hampshire and is a Licensed Independent Clinical Social Worker (LICSW) in the state of Massachusetts.
 Darwin also holds an undergraduate degree in Psychology from Bates College.
 He is certified in Advanced Clinical Hypnotherapy and has been certified in and practicing hypnosis for 20 years.
 He has taught several undergraduate classes and other courses and workshops on various topics in the field of psychology.
 He is also a Reiki II practitioner.
 Darwin has appeared on local television and was filmed for national television on an episode of MTV's "Made".

 Click on the following video to learn more about Darwin from an interview that he did on the cable show, "Healthy Hypnosis".